In 25th Amendment bid, Pelosi mulls Trump's fitness to serve

 Trump says he "feels great" after being hospitalized and is back at work in the White House.
 But his doctors have given mixed signals about his diagnosis and treatment.
 Trump plans to resume campaigning soon.

 Congress is not in legislative session, and so any serious consideration of the measure, let alone votes in the House or Senate, is unlikely.
-But the bill serves as a political tool to stoke questions about Trump's health during the coronavirus pandemic as his own White House is hit by an outbreak infecting top aides, staff and visitors, including senators.
+But the bill serves as a political tool to stoke questions about Trump's health as his own White House is hit by an outbreak infecting top aides, staff and visitors, including senators.

 In a stunning admission, Senate Majority Leader Mitch McConnell said Thursday that he had stopped going to the White House two months ago because he disagreed with its coronavirus protocols.
 His last visit was Aug.
 6.